project-gemmi/gemmi/docs/utils.rst

 * These method are used as either "atomic" (predicting B-factors, etc.) or per-residue (evolutionary rate, etc.).
-In the latter case one needs to decide what point of the residue to use as a reference, but here we are only do per-atom calculations.
+In the latter case one needs to decide what point of the residue to use as a reference, but here we do only per-atom calculations.

 * The CN method requires a cut-off, and the cut-off values vary widely, from about 5 to 18Å.
 In the original paper it was 7.35Å, Weiss got 7.0Å as the optimal value, Shahmoradi 14.3Å.

-* Furthermore, the CN can be seen as weighted by Heaviside step function, and smoothing it helps a little bit (as reported by both Halle and Weiss).
+* The CN can be seen as weighted by Heaviside step function, and smoothing it helps a little bit (as reported by both Halle and Weiss).

 * Finally, these methods could be applied ignoring the symmetry mates